-Getting a Brazilian Wax can be both scary and painful.
+Getting a brazilian wax can be both scary or intimidating and painful.
 Post Katrina, I worked at a top New Orleans spa as an esthetician doing mostly brazilian waxes.
-I’ve seen it all, and I can answer most any question.
+I’ve seen it all, and I can answer most any question about the topic.

 First, let’s get some deal breakers out of the way.
 Before you consider this adventure, you need to know some crucial facts.
 Yes, you’ll be asked to undress from the waist down, and yes, your service provider will be VERY up in your … business.
-If either of these facts make you uncomfortable, stick to shaving or home hair removal options!
+If either of these facts make you uncomfortable, stick to shaving or home hair removal options or consider something like laser hair removal (though this will also require exposing it all)!
 BUT, if you’re ready for a smoother and less tedious solution to your down-there grooming … read on!

 There are a few things that you can do before your appointment that will make the service go much more smoothly.
 First, the most important preparation is to trim.
 Not too short, but the hair needs to be about a quarter to a half of an inch for the most effective wax.
 If your hair is too long, the wax will pull the skin instead of the hair which could cause bruising.
 If it’s too short, the wax will not grab and you’ll be left with stubble.
 If you don’t have time to trim, your esthetician should do this for you, but it is messy and can be awkward.